-Please see below for the current list of keynote/invited ICEC 2022 speakers.
+Please see below for the list of keynote/invited speakers for ICEC 2022.

 Chair – Ground Source Heat Pump Association